Val-in/Val-in/README.md

 # Hi, I'm Valeriia 👋

-I'm currently pursuing a Master's degree in Software Engineering.
-Alongside my studies, I'm actively developing projects and learning new technologies on my own.
+I'm currently pursuing a Master's degree in Software Engineering, where I deepen my programming skills and explore new technologies through personal projects.

-I have hands-on experience with C# and .NET, and I'm now also working on projects using Java.
+I have hands-on experience in Java, including backend logic, database integration, and API development, and I also have experience with C#/.NET projects.

 This GitHub contains a mix of small and larger learning projects.
 For key projects, I’ve recorded demo videos to show how they work.

 ## 🎥 Project Demos (Video)